popeindustries/buddy/README.md

 <h4 align="center"><em>Helping you get sh*t done since 2010</em></h4>

-**buddy** is a fast and simple build tool for web projects.
-It can compile source code from higher order *JS/CSS/HTML* languages, resolves dependencies, and bundle (and optionally compress) all sources for more efficient delivery to the browser.
+**buddy** is a fast and simple build tool for the web.
+It compiles source code from higher order *JS/CSS/HTML* languages, resolves dependencies, and bundles all sources for more efficient delivery to the browser.

 ### Features